Skip to main content

 Our confidence in the evidence from the larger study ranged from low to moderate.
 This study was larger and looked at more of our outcomes.
 However, this study only included people aged 16 and older, so we do not know whether its findings apply to younger children.

 Current evidence for how digital technology can improve adherence to inhaled treatments is limited.
-Future research should assess how technology can improve adherence to inhaled treatments in children and adults and consider how this affects the total treatment plan (adhering to inhaled treatments may decrease time spent on other treatments).
+Future research should assess how technology can improve adherence to inhaled treatments in children and adults, and consider how this affects the total treatment plan (adhering to inhaled treatments may decrease time spent on other treatments).

 How up to date is the evidence?

-The evidence is current to 28 October 2021.
+The evidence is current to 27 February 2025.

 Improved understanding and treatment of cystic fibrosis (CF) has led to longer life expectancy, which is accompanied by an increasingly complex regimen of treatments.
 Suboptimal adherence to the treatment plan, in the context of respiratory disease, has been found to be associated with poorer health outcomes.
 With digital technology being more accessible, it can be used to monitor adherence to inhaled therapies via chipped nebulisers, mobile phone apps and web-based platforms.
 This technology can allow monitoring of adherence as well as clinical outcomes, and allow feedback to both the person with CF and their healthcare team.